 While in college I was the seminar auditor for the continuing education department.
 As a result of that I was able to get paid to attend over 1000 hours of postgraduate classes in the field of automobile and sports injuries, worker’s compensation disability and apportionment, research reviews, various techniques and rehabilitation, neurology, and even a few practice management courses.
 Being exposed to these classes, gave me a perspective that made me decide that the best policy for myself as a doctor is to be patient centered.

-I’ve pretty much called Sonoma my home ever since then.
+I’ve called Sonoma my home ever since then.
 I practice in SoMa San Francisco because I want to be around the world of tech, and as I follow tech and listen to podcasts about tech, I see it all go down in San Francisco.
 I use to watch Apple events being reported from the Moscone Center.
 To me, this is where it’s all happening.
 However, I’m also proud to be able to live in a scenic, rural town where all of my patients love to visit.

 Foot and Ankle Biomechanics.